bluekitchen/btstack/chipset/README.md

 **BTstack integration**: The common code for all Broadcom chipsets is provided by *btstack_chipset_bcm.c*.
 During the setup, *btstack_chipset_bcm_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.

-SCO Data can be routed over HCI for both USB dongles and UART connections, however BTstack does not support flow control for UART connections.
+SCO Data can be routed over HCI for both USB dongles and UART connections, however BTstack only can send audio correctly over UART with newer Controllers that support SCO Flow Control.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.
 Newer Controllers provide an mSBC codec that allows to use HSP/HFP incl.
 WBS over PCM/I2S with ENABLE_BCM_PCM_WBS.

 ## CSR / Qualcomm Incorporated